Data & maps · Feedstocks report

 Interactive feedstocks map

-• Zoom into invasive hotspots, hydrology, and digester corridors simultaneously.
+• Zoom into hotspots and digester corridors together.

-• Layer municipal boundaries, rail/route access, and operator footprints for piloting.
+• Layer boundaries, access routes, and operator footprints.

-• Use the atlas as prep work for proposals and land-use meetings.
+• Use the atlas to prep proposals and land-use meetings.

 Siting + safety considerations